 Here’s the rub, though: The gainful employment rule applies to all programs at for-profit schools.
 But it applies only to short-term certificate programs at non-profit schools.
 So, DCEH management decided that, as a non-profit, it no longer needed to tell students about many of these failing grades.

-But there’s one more complication: Although DCEH was clearly a non-profit institution, and the Department of Education gave tentative approval last September, the Department appears to have not, at least not yet, given its final approval for conversion to non-profit status for purposes of its obligations to the Department.
+But there’s one more complication: Although DCEH was clearly a non-profit institution, and the Department of Education gave tentative approval last September (UPDATE 10-18-18: Here, finally, is the September 2017 letter from the Department to DCEH providing the tentative approval), the Department appears to have not, at least not yet, given its final approval for conversion to non-profit status for purposes of its obligations to the Department.
 (This was one of the matters I hoped to clarify by reaching out to the Department of Education.)
 Yet as of early April DCEH has taken down from its website the gainful employment warnings to students.
 DCEH staff say the company’s management made that decision after being warned by staff that it was not proper.